Breast Augmentation Revision

 This 38 year old female had a history of bilateral submuscular implants.
 She underwent a previous revision to silicone and unfortunately developed a left implant infection requiring removal.
 She was without an implant on the left side for four months.
 Patient decided on 595cc gel shaped implants along with reinforcement using Strattice for the implant malposition.

 This 62 year old female has a history of bilateral breast augmentation and has developed capsular contracture as well as ptosis of both breasts.
 She underwent bilateral breast re- augmentation with a lift and had round, textured 222 cc implants placed sub muscularly.

 This is a 54 year old woman who had a revision breast augmentation for malposition.
 The patient origionally had saline implants.
 During the procedure, the implant pocket was tightened and a silicone implant replaced the saline.
 The patient chose a high profile 440cc implant.
 Pictures are 6 months post surgery.

 Breast Augmentation Revision Candidates

-Complications are not the only reason revision breast augmentation surgery is performed.
-In fact, the most common reason women get secondary breast augmentation surgery is to change the size or style of their implants.
-Changes to a woman's body, or the aging of the implants themselves, are among other reasons for breast augmentation revision.
+Complications are not the only reason revision surgery after breast augmentation is performed.
+In fact, the most common reason women have secondary breast augmentation surgery is to change the size or style of their implants.
+Changes to a woman's body or aging of the implants themselves are among the reasons for breast augmentation revision.

 Watch Dr. Reuben explain reasons for revision breast surgery.